richardcrng/redux-leaves/docs/leafReducers.md

 }
 ```

+Using the configuration object longhand allows greater customisation, through additional [configuration keys](#configuration-keys).

+## Configuration keys

-The list of configuration options that can be provided are below:
+The list of configuration keys that can be provided are below:

 | Key | Value |  |
 | --- | --- | -- |